USCGC Seneca’s crew returns home following 24-day Caribbean Sea patrol

 |Downloads:

-This work, USCGC Seneca’s crew returns home following 24-day Caribbean Sea patrol [Image 2 of 2], by PO3 Kate Kilroy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USCGC Seneca’s crew returns home following 24-day Caribbean Sea patrol, by PO3 Kate Kilroy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT